Guram12/Interactive-rating-component/README.md

 $ git clone https://github.com/your-username/your-project-name.git
 ```

-Navigate to Project Directory
+### Navigate to Project Directory
 ```bash
 $ cd your-project-name
 ```

-Install Dependencies
+### Install Dependencies
 ```bash
 $ npm install
 ```

-Start the Development Server
+### Start the Development Server
+`This will start the development server and open the application in your default browser.`
 ```bash
 $ npm start
 ```

+## Usage
+Select a rating from 1 to 5 by clicking on a button.
+Click on the "Submit" button to submit your rating.
+Your selected rating will be displayed on a new page.